dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances-Audit-Fields.md

 ```

 ## Transaction support
-a transaction can be performed with the DBContext like so:
+a transaction with audit field support can be performed with the DBContext like so:
 ```csharp
 var db = new DBContext(modifiedBy: currentUser);